2017 Global Market Outlook — Q4 Update

 Key global market outlook highlights include:

-- Expensive U.S. equities are vulnerable to a pull-back
+- Expensive U.S. equities remain a key concern

-- U.S. Federal Reserve (Fed) likely to halt Fed funds rate increases for 2017
+- U.S. Federal Reserve expected to resume Fed funds rate hikes in 2018

-- Low recession risk for the U.S. economy continues over the next year
+- Low probability of U.S. recession over the next year

 Russell Investments releases its Global Market Outlook on a quarterly basis.
 The Outlook highlights the most recent economic insights and market expectations from the firm's global team of investment strategists.
 It is the most widely read of Russell Investments' publications.